NCAR/aircraft_oap/README.md

 # aircraft_oap
 A collection of programs for manipulating Optical Array Probe data.
-Consists of several translators to get convert native probe data into a common OAP file format, a processor, and a display program.
+Consists of several translators to convert native probe data into a common OAP file format, a processor, and a display program.

-The online OAP file format can be found at http://www.eol.ucar.edu/raf/software/OAPfiles.html
+The OAP file format can be found at http://www.eol.ucar.edu/raf/software/OAPfiles.html

 Directories: